JohnTelford/mkdocs_blog/docs/blog/Category Iterative/iterative.md

 When Alice or Bod think their software is ready to be included in the Main Project Repository, they `git pull`

 ---
-- Iterative website development is done by different [Teams](../team_overview.md) with different responsibilities and skills.
+- Iterative website development is done by different [Teams](../Category Teams/team_overview.md) with different responsibilities and skills.

 - The Define, Design, Develop, Deploy and Maintenance team members create, test and [Remediating Defects](defect_remediation_cost.md)​.
 All team members may be operational at the same time without interfering with each other, or the production website, during the lifetime of the website

 - Each team member frequently deploys their work to a private [Preview](preview.md) internet website for stakeholders to quickly view and give feedback

 ???
-Danger "Defects"
+Danger "Remediating"
-	The slightest configuration, programming or security defect issues during the project will require Remediating and increasing overall lifetime costs
+	The slightest configuration, programming or security defect issues during the project will require Remediating and increasing overall [Defect costs](../Category Support/defect_remediation_cost.md)